Written by Hazel Secco, CFP®, CDFA®

 Checking Professional Credentials

-Questions to Ask Potential Advisors
+Questions to Ask Potential Financial Advisors

-- What services do you offer?
+- What services do you offer, and who do you typically work with?

-- What credentials do you have?
+- What professional credentials do you hold?

 - Are you a Certified Financial Planner™ (CFP®)?